India's main opposition party debates scrapping income tax as poll nears

 But the party has opposed steps to open India’s retail sector to foreign investment, which it has also opposed in the pharmaceutical industry.

-To rationalize tax rates and widen the tax net, the ruling coalition introduced a bill in parliament in 2010, but the Direct Tax Code bill, as it is known, has yet to be passed.

-Reporting by Rajesh Kumar Singh; Writing by Alistair Scrutton Editing by Clarence Fernandez
+To rationalise tax rates and widen the tax net, the ruling coalition introduced a bill in parliament in 2010, but the Direct Tax Code bill, as it is known, has yet to be passed.
+(Reporting by Rajesh Kumar Singh; Writing by Alistair Scrutton Editing by Clarence Fernandez)